cosmos/vega-test/public-testnet/README.md

 # Cosmos-Hub Vega Upgrade Public Testnet Instructions

-We are running a public testnet for the Vega upragde.
+We are running a public testnet for the Vega upgrade.
 All Cosmos Hub validators are invited to participate in the public testnet.
 In addition, we are providing a few public endpoints for testing integrations.

 We are also available on the `#validators-verified` channel in the [Cosmos Developers discord](https://discord.gg/cosmosnetwork) for support.